How evidence-based management helps to increase organizational performance: A practitioner's perspective

 Evidence-based Management is an approach that helps to increase decision making quality

 Evidence-based Management doesn’t provide answers to specific business problems.
-This makes Evidence-based Management also different to many of the management trends and fads that promise to solve business problems by following receipt like models and organizational interventions.
+This also makes Evidence-based Management different to many of the management trends and fads that promise to solve business problems by following recipes like pre-determined models or organizational interventions.
 Instead, Evidence-based Management is an approach that helps us to reflect on how we make decisions and gives guidance on how to improve our decision-making quality.
 How does Evidence-based Management work?